 With the success of the T-50, several variants have been subsequently developed.
 Each variant can be used in a training capacity to provide the skills fighter pilots need to operate the most advanced fighter aircraft in the world.

 The FA-50 Light Combat Fighter provides a direct transition from training on the T-50 to operating a supersonic combat aircraft.
-The FA-50 has been flown by the ROKAF since 2013, and features upgraded tactical and protection systems.
-The integrated combat systems onboard the FA-50 provide multi-role combat capabilities.
+The FA-50 has been flown by the ROKAF since 2013 and features upgraded tactical and protection systems.
+The integrated combat systems onboard the FA-50 provides multi-role combat capabilities.

 The T-50B is an acrobatic demonstrator variant of the T-50 flown by the ROKAF Black Eagles.
 This aircraft demonstrates to the public the superb handling and flight characteristics of the T-50.
-Onboard cameras and recording devices and advanced avionics and control systems are used in conjunction with smoke generators to provide aerial acrobatic demonstrations at air shows around the world.
+Onboard cameras, recording devices, and advanced avionics and control systems are used in conjunction with smoke generators to provide aerial acrobatic demonstrations at air shows worldwide.

-Since 2011, KAI and Lockheed have produced and sold T-50 Golden Eagles to air forces around the world.
-The Indonesian, Iraqi, Filipino, and Thai air forces have integrated this supersonic combat trainer, providing their respective pilots with training for 5th generation fighter aircraft.
+Since 2011, KAI and Lockheed have produced and sold T-50 Golden Eagles to air forces worldwide.
+The Indonesian, Iraqi, Filipino, and Thai air forces have integrated this supersonic combat trainer, providing their respective pilots with training for 5th-generation fighter aircraft.

 T-50 Sustainment and Repairs

 AllClear has been recognized as a leading T-50 sustainment solution source.
-We have OEM partnerships with T-50 suppliers, including Honeywell, Collins Aerospace, Eaton, and Aerosonic, allowing us to provide support for all major T-50 systems.
+OEM partnerships with T-50 suppliers, including Honeywell, Collins Aerospace, Eaton, and Aerosonic, allow us to support all major T-50 systems.

-When it comes to maintaining the T-50 and its variants, our customers rely on AllClear to provide them with not only the parts, but also the necessary expertise.
+Regarding MRO for the T-50 Golden Eagle and its variants, our customers rely on AllClear to provide them with the parts and necessary expertise.
 If you are looking for a partner to keep your T-50 fleet operational, contact AllClear to see how we can help.